amardaxini/amardaxini/README.md

-## Hi, I am Amar Daxini.
+# Amar Daxini &mdash; @amardaxini

-Technical Architect with 13+ years of experience in building large scale distributed products and platforms.
+Hi!
+I'm Amar!

-Strong passion for startups and working with new and emerging technologies.
+Technical Architect with 13+ years of experience who enjoys building large scalable products & platforms.
+Passionate about startups and working with new and emerging technologies.
+I also enjoy solving engineering problems and mentoring people.

 ### Tech Stack